You will need a visa to enter or travel through Djibouti as a visitor. See Visas

 Your passport should be valid for a minimum period of 6 months from the date of entry into Djibouti.

 British nationals need a visa to enter Djibouti.
-You can buy a tourist visa on arrival at the airport - payment in cash.
-Or you can apply on line, before travelling, at www.evisa.gouv.dj or contact a Djiboutian Embassy.
+You can buy a tourist visa on arrival at the airport with payment in cash, although the official Djiboutian government website has not been updated to reflect that on arrival visas were reintroduced in 2022.
+You can also apply online, before travelling, or contact a Djiboutian Embassy.
 You must have evidence of your onward journey.

 Yellow fever certificate requirements